Marvinsky/aws_design_provision_monitor_infraestructure_scale/README.md

 <h4>How I come up with an estimated cost of $20,000?</h4>

 <ul>
-    <li>Add more instances ec2 (Scale out) and load balancer. <b>Reason</b>: Provide high availability for the application.
-Even if Northern Virginia region is completely down, application will be up and running in Oregon Region.
-In addition, increase instance type capacities.</li>
+    <li>Add more instances ec2 (Scale out) and load balancer. <h2><b>Reasons:</b></h2> Provide high availability for the application due to more computational capacity when changing for larger instance type.
+Even if Northern Virginia region is completely down, application will be up and running in Oregon Region.</li>
-    <li>Add RDS database instance in Oregon Region. <b>Reason</b>: In order to reduce latency for end users accessing the application in other region.
-Read Replica can be in Oregon region.</li>
+    <li>Add RDS database instances in Oregon Region.
+    <h2><b>Reasons:</b></h2> In order to reduce latency for end users when accessing the application we add database replicas.
+For example Read Replica can be in Oregon region.</li>
-    <li>Add resources to RDS (Scale up) to database instance. <b>Reason</b>: Improve database performance and would be useful in case of huge traffic on application.</li>
+    <li>Add resources to RDS (Scale up) to database instance. <h2><b>Reasons:</b></h2> Improve database performance and would be useful in case of huge traffic on the application.</li>
 </ul>

 [`Increased_Cost_Estimate.csv`](resources/Increased_Cost_Estimate.csv)